danieljunges/case-b2broker/README.md

 $env:DBT_PORT="5432"
 $env:DBT_SCHEMA="public"
 ```
-For security reasons, all the informations were sent by Telegram to Aidana.
+For security reasons, all the information was sent to Aidana via Telegram.

 3. **Initialize dbt project**